1. How much is my house worth?

-So if you’re selling your home for $200,000, and the buyer has put only $2,000 in a trust account to assure performance under the contract, you may be reluctant to move out prior to closing, in case the buyer defaults.
-That $2,000 may not even cover your moving expenses!
+So if you’re selling your home for $200,000, and the buyer has put only $2,000 in a trust account to assure performance under the contract, you may be reluctant to move out before closing, in case the buyer defaults.
+That $2,000 may not even cover your moving expenses.
 For that reason alone, you may have negotiated that you stay a few days after closing.

 On the other hand, if there is $20,000 at stake, you may feel more confident that the buyer will perform – and if not, that you’ll have the money to cover your expenses.

 Another way to help make the move smoother is to negotiate a rent back after closing.
-That way, you have your money from the closing, which will allow you contract and close on your new home without an interim move.
+That way, you have your money from the closing, which will allow you to close on your new home without an interim move.